Fredrick is a tour and travel enthusiast. He runs an online travel platform that specializes in Africa tours, trips, vacations, and safaris.

 I have found out that this game reserve is pretty similar to Kora and Meru which means that you may want to visit it during a dry season when there is less vegetation and the trails are passable.
 Tour services and entrance charges are pretty cheap, so you can be sure not to break the bank.

 Located 240 km southeast of Nairobi, Amboseli is one of the best national parks in Kenya.
-The 390 square-km game reserve is one of the top places to see free ranging animals and indulge in a thrilling safari in Africa.
+The 390 square-km game reserve is one of the top places to visit if you want to see free ranging animals and indulge in a thrilling safari in Africa.

 If you want to enjoy the spectacular views of Mount Kilimanjaro, Amboseli is the place where you need to go.